playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/plane-detection.md

 ## Mesh

-Each plane is represented as an instance of XrPlane, which can be added/removed during an active session.
+Each plane is represented as an instance of XrPlane which can be added/removed during an active session.
 It also has data that can be changed during its lifetime.

 You can access the position and rotation (world space) of an XrPlane: